bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 After returning to the drainage, it soon flattened and then disappeared.
 Ahead of us, a valley led to a cirque.
 The cliffs of the cirque suggested a dead end, but scree spilling out from behind a rock buttress gave hope that there was a way out.

-Once in the cirque, we saw that we could reach the ridge directly.
-But a scree gully on our right looked like it would save time and elevation loss if it worked.
+Once in the cirque, we saw we could reach the ridge directly.
+But a scree gully on our right would save time and elevation loss if it worked.
 We took it.
 After climbing up the gully, I thought we would be on the ridge, but instead we reached a small saddle.
 After ascending more scree, we were finally on the ridge looking down the other side at the headwaters of Cougar Creek.
 We followed the ridge to the summit.

 As we hiked along the ridge, we soaked in the breathtaking scenery.
 Familiar peaks were all around us, but the centrepieces were the Mythic Towers: great chunks of rock rising from the ridge on our left.

 The point we reached, which I called “Little Mythic Tower," is ridge-like.
 We went to the south high point first, but when we hiked to the north high point, we found it was marginally higher.
-It provided a stunning view of the Mythic Tower only 700 m away.
+It provided a stunning view of Mythic Tower only 700 m away.
 It appeared to be a technical climb, beyond our abilities.
-After staying half an hour on the summit, we headed back the same way.
+After staying half an hour on the summit, we returned the same way.

 Mount Fable from Exshaw Creek